 There is no magic formula or seven easy steps to sharing the Christian faith with those who are not interested.
 Everybody is different and you need to try different approaches and see what works.
 But if you try to share about Christ and receive a sharp negative reaction, it is probably a sign that you should back off and try again later in a different way.
 If someone doesn’t want to listen to us talk about Christ, then we shouldn’t force them to listen to us like a pushy salesperson.
 But when that is the case, what can we do?

 The first thing we can do is listen.
-Ask your friend about what they believe, what they don’t believe, and why.
-Ask them about their life and what is important to them.
+Ask your friends about what they believe, what they don’t believe, and why.
+Ask them about their lives and what is important to them.
 Most people like to talk about themselves.
 If you ask out of genuine interest and show care for them, they may eventually become curious about what you believe and think.
 Or they may not.
 But either way, we need to love others by showing care and respect for them, and we need to listen to them.

 Know your Bible

-As you listen to your friend talk about themselves, maybe there is a particular pain or hope in their life that comes up.
+As you listen to your friends talk about themselves, maybe there is a particular pain or hope in their lives that comes up.
 How does the Gospel address that pain or hope?
 Is there a Bible story that relates to that pain or hope?
 In personal conversation, if you know some Bible stories that relate to something your friend is talking about, you could share those stories.
 If your friend is experiencing troubles in life, you could tell them about Job.
 If they are longing for a child, you could talk about Hannah, the mother of the prophet Samuel who cried out for a child (1 Samuel 1).
 Even talking about the awful weather outside could lead to talking about a Bible story, such as Jesus calming the storm in Mark 4:35-41.
 The more you read the Bible and become familiar with the stories of the Bible, the more variety of stories you will have to share on different occasions and topics.

 Meet your other Christian friends